Genivia/SJOT/README.md

 ### Default values

 When an optional property is missing or is null, the default value will be assigned by the validator to this property.
-For example, and object with an optional year since 1900 that defaults to 1900:
+For example, an object with an optional year since 1900 that defaults to 1900:

     {